What AcidTest Will Not Accept

-AcidTest accepts only requests that contain discrete, independently examinable artifacts.
+AcidTest provides analysis on submitted material.
 The following categories fall outside scope and are declined.

 Examples of out-of-scope requests: